 Sales & Advertising Transparency

-There’s quite a bit going on on Rapid Advance’s website, although a lot of it isn’t especially useful information.
+There’s quite a bit going on on Rapid Finance’s website, although a lot of it isn’t especially useful information.
 Still, it can give you a decent, zoomed-out view of what the company offers.
 You won’t find much info about rates anywhere convenient, unfortunately.

-Sales staff was willing to answer more specific questions when I called directly, but you’ll probably need to get a quote to get all the details.
+The sales staff was willing to answer more specific questions when I called directly, but you’ll probably need to get a quote to get all the details.

 Customer Service & Technical Support